leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 ### Cron setting to send notify PO requests to M3:
 Set an expression for CRON to send requests to M3 at fixed intervals

+# Notify Transportation By Delivery Note number

+This Add-on is used to Notify POs using Delivery Note Number and has to be used along with Supplier Portal.

+### Enable :
+If &quot;Yes&quot; is selected, Notify Transportation by delivery number is Enabled.
+If &quot;No&quot; is selected, Notify Transportation by delivery number is Disabled.

+### Realtime API call for notify PO:
+If &quot;Yes&quot; is selected, API calls are processed realtime.
+If &quot;No&quot; is selected, API calls are processed via CRON.

+Prerequisite: Supplier should have Shipment Advice (SHAC) value as !=0 or \&gt;0, that is, it can be 1 or 2.